beingtheworst/btw-samples-productivity/Collaboration.md

-### Agent Smith (since 2012-10-04)
+### Jason Wyglendowski (since 2012-10-04)

-Sample person. sPlease use him as a template for adding yourself as a member (while keeping John Doe as the last person in the list).

-**Interests in project**: serving as a sample member of the project.
+I am a Dot Net developer, with 15 years of development experience in the Healthcare domain interested in mastering DDD through example and collaboration.

+**Interests in project**: Becoming a better craftsman, learning to apply DDD properly in a variety of situations like smart clients and having the opportunity to give back to RInat and the Load.CQRS community.

 **Contacts**:

-* Email: /dev/null
+* Email: jcwrequests@comcast.net
-* Twitter: /dev/null
-* Skype: /dev/null

-**Preferred mode of communication**: Dev/null
+**Preferred mode of communication**: Email or through the Lokad.CQRS community